CloudCoinConsortium/CloudServerAppService/README.md

 2 - WORD (from server to client).
 The reply from the server containing the word 3 - COINS (from client to server).
 Client sends coins with this request. "stack" field should contain an escaped stack of coins. "word" field should contain a recipient's word.
 4 - PROGRESS (from server to client).
 Server sends the progress of powning.
 5 - DONE (from server to client).
 Server sends this when powning is done.
-The response has no data.
+The response might have a hash if the sender requested a change.
 8 - HASH (from server to client).
 Server sends a hash for a client where it can download powned coins
 </pre>